the-turing-way/the-turing-way/continuous_integration.md

 <a name="Summary"></a>
 ## Summary

 Continuous integration (CI) is the practice of integrating changes to a project made by individuals into a main, shared version frequently (usually multiple times per day).
-CI software is also typically used to identify any conflicts and bugs that been have introduced, so they are found and fixed early, minimizing the effort required to do so.
-Running tests regularly also saves humans from needing to manually do so.
+CI software is also typically used to identify any conflicts and bugs that are introduced by changes, so they are found and fixed early, minimizing the effort required to do so.
+Running tests regularly also saves humans from needing to do it manually.
 By making users aware of bugs as early as possible researchers (if the project is a research project) do not waste a lot of time doing work that may need to be thrown away, which may be the case if tests are run infrequently and results are produced using faulty code.

 <a name="Why_this_is_useful"></a>
 ## How this will help you/ why this is useful